gpdoud/knowledge-base/secrets-managment-csharp-webapi.md

 Secrets can be read into the program at runtime.

+Secrets will override appsettings.json file data.
+Meaning if a key value of "webapi" exists in the appsettings.json and there is a secret with the key "webapi", the secret will be read rather than the appsettings.json.

 To initiate secrets management for a project:
 - create the project
 - in the project folder, type `dotnet user-secrets init`